Drangway, Stratton, Bude

-Drangway is right in the middle of the village, facing onto the church square and dates from the 14th century, once being part of the manor house which was divided into three in the 18th century and extensions added at that time.
+Drangway is right in the middle of the village, facing onto the church square and dates from the 14th century, once being part of a manor house which was divided into three in the 18th century and extensions added at that time.
 So the cottage is old at the back and new(ish) at the front!
 You can walk from the door - lovely footpaths and lanes that take you around the local area, alongside streams, through hamlets and over hills giving wonderful views of fields and woods and distant sea.

 Nearby, Bude has everything you need to make your holiday complete.
 Shops, restaurants, leisure centre, seawater swimming pool, supermarkets and, of course, beaches.
 There are two pubs and a village shop within walking distance of the cottage.
 The back bar at the Tree Inn serves good food and excellent local beers.
-You will find people are very friendly.
+You will find Stratton people are very friendly.

 Guest reviewsPowered by TripAdvisor

 - 5 star